How to Highlight with Cursor in Excel: 3 Suitable Methods

 • If you want to highlight the row and column with the same color, use the same color index.

-• If you want to only highlight an active row, just delete the line below,
+• If you want only to highlight an active row, just delete the line below,

 .EntireColumn.Interior.ColorIndex = 22

-• If you want to only highlight an active column, just delete the line below,
+• If you want only to highlight an active column, just delete the line below,

 .EntireRow.Interior.ColorIndex = 27